-I ask that clients pay my standard fee of £65 if they can afford it.
-If they cannot afford £65, I ask that a client pays the maximum affordable on the £65-£30/£40 scale (the minimum is £40 for couples and for evening appointments, £30 for daytime appointments), taking into account their disposable income/savings and their essential outgoings/dependents.
+I ask that clients pay my standard fee of £65 or £75 for couples work if they can afford it.
+If they cannot afford the standard fee, I ask that a client pays the maximum affordable between the standard fee and the minimum (the minimum is £40 for couples and for evening appointments, £30 for daytime appointments), taking into account their disposable income/savings and their essential outgoings/dependents.

 I can not offer a guide, such as if you earn x thousand pounds then you pay £x, because situations differ so much.
 For instance, one person may be earning very little, but have significant savings, few essential outgoings and no dependents.
 Another person may earn what seems like a lot, but may be supporting many dependents and have high essential outgoings - eg medical bills.